Centering Globalism and Loving Engagement at the BLM at School Curriculum Fair

 PRINCIPLES: Empathy, Loving Engagement, Diversity, Collective Value, Unapologetically Black, Black Women

-Archives in Class is designed for educators who are eager to enrich their teaching with unique, historical materials and engage their students on the topics of local history and social justice.
-Participants are invited to dive into the world of archives and primary source instruction through:
+This workshop connected educators eager to enrich their teaching with unique, historical materials and engage their students on the topics of local history and social justice.

 Beyond the Bell: Building Justice-Focused Thirdspaces in Schools